datascisteven/Melanoma-Image-Classification/README.md

 	│   ├── albumentation.ipynb		<- notebook for displaying augmentations
 	│   ├── EDA.ipynb				<- notebook for dataset understanding and EDA
 	│   ├── folders.ipynb			<- notebook for image folder management
+	│   ├── holdout.ipynb			<- notebook for predicting on holdout sets
 	│   ├── preaugmentation.ipynb	<- notebook for models with imbalanced dataset
 	│   ├── postaugmentation.ipynb	<- notebook for models with dataset post-augmentations
 	│   ├── pretrained.ipynb		<- notebook for pretrained models